YellowMinionPlannet/Notes/AEM/OfficialDoc_Fractal/Guide.md

 # Preview Layouts
 In the preview file, remember that you can hook up with related files(css, js etc.) using `path` helper.
 For example, `{{path '/example.css'}}`

+## Preview rendering steps

+1. component is rendered using its own context
+2. rendered content passed into `yield`
+3. A json representation of component assigned to `_target`
+4. Layout view renders other yield and _target.

 # Variants

 ## Three ways of creating variants